 Special: Half-breed Race

 The Warcraft universe also has its share of mixed-origin characters (or half races), most commonly half-elves (human and elves of any type), half-orcs (human and orcs, or draenei and orcs), and half-ogres (orcs and ogres).
-Some of the more famous examples are Garona Halforcen and the half elven Alodi, the first Guardian.
+Some of the more famous examples are Garona Halforcen and the half-elven Alodi, the first Guardian.

 Mixed races are treated as both races with spells, magic effects, and mechanical purposes, but may be looked down upon by their parent races.